 These steps are all critical.
 But when it comes to how to do that planning -- how as a practical matter to make sure all these steps are defined and accounted for ahead of time -- it can be a challenge to get started.
 Why?
 First, we won't know whether our presuppositions were correct until there's an actual event.
 Second, it's harder to find practical advice than you might think.
 This isn't to say advice doesn't exist -- to the contrary, there's so much guidance that distilling it into practical steps can prove difficult.

 With this in mind, let's look at some practical steps that you can take today when it comes to making sure that your response team is appropriately staffed and to make sure your response plan includes the right stakeholders that might be external to your organization.
-With a number of things to pay attention to, staffing is one of the first things you'll need to make decisions about: what people you need, who you have available and how best to empower them.
+With a number of things to pay attention to, incident response team staffing is one of the first things you'll need to make decisions about: what people you need, who you have available and how best to empower them.

 Why you need a team